AlNuN/alurakut/README.md

 `npm run build` -> builds a bundle to deploy the application on a server

 `npm start` -> runs the application in production mode.
 It requires to be built previously

+You'll need to setup a environment variable with your DATOCMS full acess token named: `DATO_FULL_ACCESS_TOKEN`